runemalm/OpenDDD.NET/README.md

 - **v1.0.0-alpha.3** (2022-11-20): Refactor JwtToken and add IdToken.

 For a complete list of releases and their changelogs, please visit the [Releases](https://github.com/runemalm/OpenDDD.NET/releases) page.

+**Note**: We have just released an alpha version of major version 2 of this framework, and some features are still under development.
+Avoid using it in production environments and expect some code to not be implemented still.

 ## Contributing